0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/offers/apis.md

 **How it works**: It requires passing the Issuer `id`, namely the identifier of the Issuer previously created, and the schema `id`, namely the identifier of the Schema used to create the Claim Offer, and the claim offer `id`, namely the identifier of the specific Claim Offer you want to delete, as Path Parameters.

 It also requires passing a valid `Bearer Token` inside the Authorization Request Header.
-As a result of this Request, the QR Code associated with that specific Claim Offer gets deactivated.
-It means that Users are no longer able to use it to fetch Claims inside their wallet.
+As a result of this Request, the Claim Offer, identifier by its `id`, gets deactivated.
+It means that you will no longer be able to `Create QRCode of Offer` based on that offer.

 **[API Reference](https://api-staging.polygonid.com/#tag/Offers/operation/DeleteOffer)**